Utkarshn10/RecipeBae/README.md

 # SPACESTAGRAM

-## Basic app that fetches data from NASA'S apod api and users can like/dislike the posts.
+### Basic app that fetches data from NASA's apod api and users can like/dislike the posts.